 - 24. The Section 151 Officer shall approve arrangements for internal control to ensure the proper administration and security of the Council's financial affairs. - 25.
-Executive managers and service managers shall ensure that any proposed changes to the control environment are discussed with the Section 151 Officer before implementation and authorisation. - 26.
-Executive managers and service managers shall ensure that such controls are being adhered to and ensure that officers have a clear understanding of the consequences of lack of control.
+Directors and Service Managers shall ensure that any proposed changes to the control environment are discussed with the Section 151 Officer before implementation and authorisation. - 26.
+Directors and Service Managers shall ensure that such controls are being adhered to and ensure that officers have a clear understanding of the consequences of lack of control.